quicheeee/FINAL_PJ4/README.md

 3. Class Descriptions

+Conversation class
+	This class represents a conversation object.
+The convnversation class represents the invidual conversations, sent between users.
+The
+	Class's constructor consists of a Customer, Seller and a Store.
+The class utilizes addMessage methods to add individual messages to the conversations.
+The class also implements serializable and has been tested with other classes through test cases.

 User Class

     This class is the parent class for all other types of users.
 The class implements the Serializable interface.